-This Policy applies across the Bank Group and all subsidiaries making up the Bank Group are responsible for the implementation of this Policy subject to potential changes made in consultation with the Bank, if required.
+This Policy serves as a reference document to be adopted by other Bank Group's subsidiaries obliged to carry out suitability assessment of the individuals covered by this Policy.
+The subsidiaries develop their own documents and introduce required changes following consultations with the Bank.
 The Policy applied by the Bank's subsidiaries should reflect the business profile of these entities.

-For matters not directly regulated in this Policy, the Guidelines will apply in the process of suability assessment.
+For matters not directly regulated in this Policy, the Guidelines or the Methodology will apply in the process of suitability assessment.